novaugust/code-wyoming-wiki/Core-Concepts.md

-Protocol
+Protocols
 -----------
+Loosely defined, protocols are rules for communication between computers.
+Quite a few work together to make the internet do its thing.

-* SMTP / POP / IMAP
+* Email protocols (SMTP / POP / IMAP)
-* HTTP
+* HTTP(S)
 * FTP
 * TCP/IP
 * IP & IPv6